osqzss/gps-sdr-sim/README.md

 tx start
 ```

-Also, you can execute those commandline below as `bladeRF-cli` script:
+You can also execute these commands via the `bladeRF-cli` script option as below:

 ```
 > bladeRF-cli -s bladerf.script